-Unsurprisingly, there is a significant positive β1 coefficient for Democrats, Republicans, and Independents during either the Trump or Biden presidency.
+Unsurprisingly, there is a statistically significant, positive β1 coefficient for Democrats, Republicans, and Independents during either the Trump or Biden presidency.
 The gap seen above appears to be driven by pre-set bias (α0), rather than heightened sensitivity to increasing inflation.
 For an average change in year-over-year inflation, Republicans were 20.07 times likelier to report unfavorable news coverage of inflation under Biden than Trump, while that figure is 5.46 times for Democrats and 7.82 for Independents.
 Those coefficients are plotted below: